 Good standing means that no installment of Annual Dues, Monthly Ice Fees, any surcharges, fees or other charges are overdue.
-If an account is not in good standing, it is in arrears and (1) subject to a finance charge and (2) the member loses skating privileges.
+If an account is not in good standing, it is in arrears and (1) subject to a finance charge and (2) the member loses skating privileges (3) may be reported to U.S. Figure Skating as a member not in good standing.
 A member in arrears may receive a warning.
 Unless a special arrangement has been made within a reasonable time with the Executive Committee, a member in arrears more than 60 days automatically loses membership in the Club.

-Ice Privileges will be withdrawn & name may be posted on Office window if any Dues payment is past-due, or other charges 30 or more days past-due.
+Ice Privileges will be withdrawn if any Dues payment is past-due, or other charges 30 or more days past-due.